 We found 4 interventional pain specialists near Cleveland, OH.

-Dr. Harold Goforth's specialties are hospice and palliative medicine (end-of-life care and serious illness), interventional pain medicine, and geriatric psychiatry.
-He practices in Cleveland, OH.
-His areas of expertise include palliative care, headache, and HIV/AIDS.
-He takes Medicare insurance.
-Dr. Goforth attended Wright State University, Boonshoft School of Medicine and then went on to complete his residency at the University of Chicago Medical Center and a hospital affiliated with Loyola University.
-He is professionally affiliated with Cleveland Clinic Main Campus.
+Dr. Harold Goforth is a specialist in hospice and palliative medicine (end-of-life care and serious illness), interventional pain medicine, and geriatric psychiatry.
+His areas of expertise consist of palliative care, headache, and HIV/AIDS.
+Dr. Goforth is in-network for Medicare insurance.
+He attended medical school at Wright State University, Boonshoft School of Medicine.
+His residency was performed at the University of Chicago Medical Center and a hospital affiliated with Loyola University.
+Dr. Goforth is professionally affiliated with Cleveland Clinic Main Campus.

 Clinical interests: HIV Pain, Pain Control in Addicted Patients, Amputation-Associated Pain Syndromes, Headaches, ...
 (Read more)

-Dr. Kermit Fox works as an interventional pain specialist in Cleveland, OH.
-Dr. Fox is an in-network provider for Medicare insurance.
+Dr. Kermit Fox works as an interventional pain specialist.
+He takes Medicare insurance.
 He attended medical school at the University of Texas Southwestern Medical School.

 Conditions / Treatments